 In addition to predominantly UK local and national policymaker engagement, the University have launched a series of high-profile 'Global Dialogues' thought-leadership events in priority cities and territories.
 These events are developed in conjunction with the UK Government and bring together a range of different perspectives from the University, UK overseas agencies and international business.

-On 22 March 2018 the Institute for Asia and Pacific Studies, in association with the Centre for the Study of Social and Global Justice and the Human Rights Law Centre, will host a roundtable event on economic and social rights in Bangladesh.
-Contributors include:
+On 22 March 2018 the Institute for Asia and Pacific Studies, in association with the Centre for the Study of Social and Global Justice and the Human Rights Law Centre, hosted a roundtable event on economic and social rights in Bangladesh.
+Contributors included:

-In the evening Sara Hossain will deliver the annual Tomlinson Memorial Lecture entitled Freedom of Expression in Bangladesh: Space for dissent closes down.
-The event will be followed by a drinks reception.
+In the evening Sara Hossain delivered the annual Tomlinson Memorial Lecture entitled Freedom of Expression in Bangladesh: Space for dissent closes down.

 Hosted by the House of Commons on 26 October 2016, as part of the Nottingham in Parliament Day initiative, this lunchtime reception brought together leading diplomats and global influencers.
 Chaired by Professor Robin Grimes, Chief Scientific Adviser for the Foreign and Commonwealth Office, this event featured speakers including Professor Sir David Greenaway, former Vice-Chancellor of the University of Nottingham, and Rt Hon.
 Lord Willetts, former Minister of State for Universities and Science, Department for Business, Innovation and Skills.
 The event was organised in partnership with Asia House, the China-Britain Business Council and East Midlands Airport.